Best & Worst Chevrolet Corvette Years

 The 1997 Chevy Corvette

-The fifth-gen Corvette (C5) hit the streets in 1997, blending classic ‘Vette style with some serious modern muscle.
+The fifth-gen Corvette (C5) hit the streets in 1997, blending classic ‘Vette style with some substantial contemporary muscle.
 The star of the show?
-The new LS1 V8 engine, packing more punch and sipping less fuel than its predecessors.
+The new LS1 V8 engine, packing more punch and consuming less fuel than its forerunners.

-So, which C5 years should you target, and which should you dodge?
+So, which C5 years should you seek, and which should you dodge?

 Let’s break it down.